American Chuck Wagon Association

 Leon Fischer, Treasurer (Chattanooga, OK)

-Mark Day, Director (Conway, MS)
+Mark Day, Director (Conway, MO)

 Justin Jackson, Director (Howe, OK)